There are some existing guidelines for prevention and management of concussions in baseball. Here are some for MLB and Little League.

 The MLB concussion protocol was established in 2011.
 It established a 7-day concussion disabled list (DL).
 The previous MLB Players Association bargaining agreement was renewed in late 2016.
 In that iteration of the agreement, the 15-day disabled list (DL) changed to a 10-day DL.

-• If a player sustains a concussion, or is suspected to, play is stopped and the player’s injury is assessed.
+- If a player sustains a concussion, or is suspected to, play is stopped and a Certified Athletic Trainer (ATC) assesses the player’s injury on the field.

-• If the ATC deems it necessary, he or she can remove the player from the game and move to the clubhouse for further evaluation.
+- If the ATC deems it necessary, he or she can remove the player from the game and move to the clubhouse for further evaluation.
 The Team Physician may also evaluate the player in the clubhouse.
+They use the SCAT5 to assess the player’s injury.

-• Player completes the SCAT3 form in the clubhouse.
-If the player seems to not have sustained a concussion, he can return the game.
-The ATC can then evaluate the player periodically during the remainder of the game.
-If the player is thought to have a concussion, the team, ATC, and Team Physician can determine whether to place the player on the 7-day or 10-day disabled list.
+- If the assessment determines that the player did not sustain a concussion, he can return the game.
+The ATC can then evaluate the player periodically between innings during the remainder of the game.
+If a change is noted, the player is to be removed from the game immediately and reassessed in the clubhouse.
+If the player is thought to have a concussion, the team, ATC, and Team Physician can determine whether to place the player on the 7-day or other injured list.

-• If a player on a 7-day concussion DL is still unable to return to play after nine days, he is automatically transferred to a 10-day DL.
+- If a player on a 7-day concussion IL is still unable to return to play after seven days, he can be certified for an additional 7-day IL period.

 Note 6/16/22: The SCAT form is updated following the International Consensus Conference on Concussion in Sport.
 It’s normally held every four years.
 It was last scheduled for 2020, but was eventually delayed to October 22 of this year and will be held in Amsterdam.